FREQUENTLY ASKED QUESTIONS

-Currently, the Infinite Socket is available for above-knee and below-knee amputations.
+Currently, the Infinite Socket is available for above-knee, knee-disarticulation, and below-knee amputations.

 Are there any other physical attributes that will prevent me from getting an Infinite Socket?

-Residual limb length less than 14cm or longer than 26cm limb lengths are not compatible with Infinite Socket TT.
-Residual limb length less than 15cm or larger than 40cm is not compatible with Infinite Socket TF
+Residual limb length less than 12cm or longer than 32cm limb lengths are not compatible with Infinite Socket TT-S. Residual limb length less than 15cm or larger than 40cm is not compatible with Infinite Socket TF

 Is there a maximum weight limit for the Infinite Socket?

-Currently, the Infinite Socket is indicated for patients below 250 lbs.
-LIM is working to expand indications for both the Infinite TF and TT.
+Currently, the Infinite Socket TT-S is indicated for patients below 320 lbs, and the Infinite Socket TF is indicated for patients below 250 lbs.
 If you are outside of indications, please contact LIM directly.